GeoPopsHub/.github/README.md

 - Users can adjust all config parameters from the front-end
 - Class for exporting files compatible with the agent-based modeling software [Starsim](https://starsim.org/) (Institute for Disease Modeling)

 GeoPops is in development and we welcome feedback!
-Get in touch if you've tried making a population of your own.
-We'll include it in the repository of pre-built populations.
+Get in touch if you've tried making a population of your own or want to become a member.
+You can upload your own repositories and use cases.

 ## Support
 GeoPops is a collaboration between the following institutions: